Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez At The Plate

-- He has homered in 35.6% of his games this season, and 10.2% of his plate appearances.
+- He has gone deep in 35.6% of his games this season, and 10.2% of his trips to the dish.

-- Velazquez has had an RBI in 20 games this year (44.4%), including 10 multi-RBI outings (22.2%).
-He has also driven home three or more of his team's runs in two contests.
+- Velazquez has had an RBI in 20 games this season (44.4%), including 10 multi-RBI outings (22.2%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 26 games this year (57.8%), including multiple runs in six games.
+- In 57.8% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.